pyblosxom/pyblosxom/docs/plugins/w3cdate.rst

    If you have pyxml installed, then this will work better than if you don't.
    If you don't have it installed, it uses home-brew code to compute the w3cdate.

+This plugin comes with Pyblosxom.
+To install, do the following:

 1. Add ``Pyblosxom.plugins.w3cdate`` to the beginning of the ``load_plugins`` list of your ``config.py`` file.